-What Is HIE?
+What Is Hypoxic-Ischemic Encephalopathy?

 - Preexisting conditions that lead to a high-risk pregnancy, such as diabetes or preeclampsia